jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/redeemtokensof.md

   * `_holder` is the account to redeem tokens for.
   * `_projectId` is the ID of the project to which the tokens being redeemed belong.
   * `_tokenCount` is the number of project tokens to redeem, as a fixed point number with 18 decimals.
+  * `_token` is the token being reclaimed.
+This terminal ignores this property since it only manages one currency.
   * `_minReturnedTokens` is the minimum amount of terminal tokens expected in return, as a fixed point number with the same amount of decimals as this terminal.
   * `_beneficiary` is the address to send the terminal tokens to.
   * `_memo` is a memo to pass along to the emitted event.